 An employer is required to withdraw, by letter to USCIS, the H-1B petition filed and approved on behalf of an H-1B employee when the employment relationship ends, whether through termination or resignation.
 This is required because, unless USCIS is notified of the petition withdrawal, wage obligations under the Labor Condition Application may continue.
 It is not enough to provide notice just to the H-1B employee.
 An employer can accomplish withdrawal of the petition by sending a letter to the USCIS service center which approved the H-1B petition, which in most cases will be either the California Service Center (CSC), or Vermont Service Center (VSC).
 At the bottom of this page is a sample letter that can be used to withdraw an H-1B petition.
 Please note that upon sending a withdrawal, the petition is no longer useable, such that a re-hire of the employee would require a completely new H-1B petition filing with fees.
 Therefore, careful consideration should be given before sending the withdrawal.
 Upon receipt of the withdrawal letter, USCIS will issue a confirmation letter of the withdrawal some weeks or months later.

-An H-1B employee who has been counted in the H-1B cap once before can move to another employer upon the filing of a petition by the new employer under certain circumstances.
+An H-1B employee who has been counted in the H-1B cap once before can move to another employer upon the filing of a petition by the new employer under certain circumstances (and not before it is filed).
 Once counted, an H-1B beneficiary does not need to compete in the H-1B cap again unless he or she leaves the U.S. for one year or longer.
 This ability to move to another H-1B employer is not affected by a withdrawal.
-An H-1B employee who leaves the H-1B petitioning employer before a new H-1B petition is filed by another employer, however, is considered no longer in status as of the date of termination.
-There is no official grace period, although some people confuse the 10 day period added on to the end of the H-1B petition validity as a grace period upon termination.
-That is not the case, as the 10 days is only provided at the end of the validity period.
-Instead, USCIS generally exercises "discretion" to approve an H-1B change of employer petition if the period between termination and the new H-1B petition filing is short, usually 30-60 days maximum (although there is no absolute rule).
-An employee also has the option of leaving the country and re-entering following the approval of a new H-1B petition by another employer.
+It is usually preferable to have the new petitioning employer file the H-1B petition prior to the termination of the H-1B worker's employment.
+An H-1B employee who leaves the H-1B petitioning employer before a new H-1B petition is filed by another employer, however, is not considered automatically out of status solely on the basis of a cessation of the employment provided the new employer's H-1B petition has been filed within 60 days of the termination.
+See 8 CFR 214.1(2) An employee also has the option of leaving the country and re-entering following the approval of a new H-1B petition by another employer.

 Return Transportation Abroad Requirement